apwbs/CAKE-Algorand/README.md

     #YOUR CODE
 ```
 ### Initizialization
 The database resetting and the deployment of the contract cannot be done using the API, you have to open your terminal and run in 'CAKE-Algorand/architecture' `sh resetDB.sh` and `sh deploy.sh`.
+At this point is possible to lunch the API, running `python3 API/api.py`.

 It is possible to read the keys and certify the attributes through the API.